Now Reading

 Because they help you to envision who you’re talking to when you’re creating any kind of content.

-It’s kind of like thinking of an imaginary person that you’re talking to and that you have in mind during content creation, and it’s super helpful for whoever is creating the content!
+It’s kind of like thinking of an imaginary person that you’re talking to and that you have in mind during content creation, and it’s super helpful for whoever is actually creating the content!

 Tip #10: Choose a digital content marketing agency that knows customer personas inside out.

-11. Keyword Research And Topic Planning
+9. Keyword Research And Topic Planning

 This one’s super important, so take note.